luizzrosario/Programa-Conversor-de-Unidades-em-Linguagem-C/README.md

-# embarcatech-g6-s2

-Repositório para tarefa do Grupo 6 - Subgrupo 2
+# Repositório do Grupo 6 - Subgrupo 2

 ---